Skip to content

 What is Microsoft Intune?

-Microsoft Intune is a cloud-based endpoint management solution used to remotely manage devices and apps across an organization.
+Microsoft Intune is a cloud-based endpoint management platform used to manage devices and apps.
+It centralizes device configuration without using imaging.
 Intune is sometimes referred to as a mobile device management (MDM) or a mobile application management (MAM) solution.

 Fun fact: Microsoft Intune is also the name for a collection of adjacent Microsoft endpoint management products — cleverly titled the Microsoft Intune Suite to avoid confusion.